 Rural Veterans Health Care Atlas

-The Rural Veterans Health Care Atlas is a comprehensive resource for rural and Veteran stakeholders (including, but not limited to, researchers, planners, and policy decision makers, as well as clinicians and patient care teams) to enhance health care delivery to rural Veterans, enrollees and patients.
-The first edition consists of 17 chapters; 7 are core chapters and 10 are disease-specific chapters on the following topics:
+The Rural Veterans Health Care Atlas is a comprehensive resource for rural and Veteran stakeholders (including, but not limited to, researchers, planners, and policy decision makers, as well as clinicians and patient care teams) to enhance health care delivery to rural Veterans, enrollees, and patients.
+The first edition consists of 17 chapters; seven are core chapters and ten are disease-specific chapters on the following topics:

 • Diabetes